jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/Ant Colony Optimization/Ant Colony Optimization.rst

 #.
 End the loop
 #.
 The most efficient route will have been found by our trusty business ants

-A basic python implementation of ACO is available on the `GitHub <https://github.com/jameshughes89/cs4XX-EvolutionaryComputation/tree/main/site/student-projects>`_ under Ant Colony Optimization
+A basic python implementation of ACO is available on the `GitHub <https://github.com/jameshughes89/cs4XX-EvolutionaryComputation/tree/main/site/student-lectures/Ant%20Colony%20Optimization>`_